RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2021-12-18-ai-financial-mentor.md

 featured: true
 ---

+It started with a simple thought that kept circling in my head: why do everyday financial choices feel so complicated?
+Deciding whether to tuck money away, invest it, or just spend a little extra often seems harder than it should be.
+I wondered what it would feel like if a small voice could cut through the noise and just say, “Here’s a clear step forward.”
+Not a lecture, not a spreadsheet—just something short and useful.
+That curiosity stuck with me, and before long it turned into the spark for building something of my own.
+I wanted a mentor in my pocket, and if it didn’t exist, I’d try to make it.

-I built a financial mentor app in Streamlit.
-It makes short and clear suggestions.
-It can run with OpenAI or in an offline mode.
-The offline mode is helpful during demos.
-I wrote the code to be simple and predictable.
+I ended up building a financial mentor app in Streamlit.
+The whole design centers on making suggestions that are brief, clear, and actionable.
+It can run with OpenAI powering it or switch into an offline mode, which I found especially handy for demos where reliability matters more than fancy features.
+I wrote the code to stay simple and predictable, so anyone could look at it and immediately grasp how it works.
+The goal wasn’t to overwhelm with complexity but to offer something that feels approachable and consistent.
+What began as a small idea in my head became a working tool that gives people the quick guidance I once wished I had.

 # What this app does at a glance
 The app takes a goal, a horizon, and a risk level.
 It also takes an income range.
 It calls OpenAI and asks for JSON advice, or falls back to a rule list.
 It keeps track of usage and cost so I stay within a budget.
 It shows nice two column cards with clean text.